HussainDerry/secure-preferences/README.md

 ## Overview

-A simple library that provides an AES-256 encrypted version of the Android shared preferences
+A simple library that provides an AES encrypted version of the Android shared preferences

 ## Setup